Justis-Lamanna/rayscode/readme.md

 //3, 2, 2, 2, 2, 5
 ```

-### If/Else (NE)
+### If/Else
 Conditional operator: variable, followed by raysShrug, followed by an expression, a raysFox, another expression,
 and another raysfox.
 Variable evaluates.
-If <= 0, the first expression evaluates, otherwise, the second does.
+If <= 0, or stack is empty, the first expression evaluates, otherwise, the second does.
 Example:
 ```
 rays3 rays3 raysI raysShrug rays3 rays3 raysI raysFox rays3 rays2 raysI raysFox